Samuel Paynter (landowner)

 Samuel Paynter (1774 – July 24, 1844) was a wealthy landowner from St Issey in Cornwall.
 He made his fortune as a builder and contractor with his brother Francis Paynter (of Denmark Hill) at 64 Coleman Street and 57 Wood Street in the City of London (1807–12).
 He gained estates in Middlesex and Surrey and was High Sheriff of Surrey in 1839.
 He was also a Justice of the Peace in Surrey and Middlesex.

-Family

-His first wife was Ann Butler, daughter of William Butler.